 Constructed on the western edge of the Balls Head peninsula in 1917 to act as a steamship bunkering station, the Balls Head Coal Loader site was a significant Sydney Harbour industrial landmark.
 During its working life, the coal loader's gantry cranes and cable hopper cars unloaded and loaded coal onto the many ships, both passenger and commercial, that passed in and out of the Harbour.
 A freak wind storm damaged one of the gantry cranes beyond repair in November 1940, leaving only one crane in operation until the late 1950s.

 The Loader ceased operations in October 1992, resulting in the dismantling of the site.
 In October 1992, the Balls Head Coal Loader ceased operations resulting in the dismantling of the site.
 Only the wharf, coal loading platform, tunnels and a few brick administrative buildings remain as evidence of its former operation.

-The Coal Loader site been transformed by the North City Council, allowing access into the inner workings of this idustrial heritage site.
+The Coal Loader site has been transformed by the North City Council, allowing access into the inner workings of this idustrial heritage site.
 At the Coal Loader Centre for Sustainability, you can now explore one of the 960m tunnels from the historic coal loading system, and enjoy the walk through the tunnel to the bushland of Balls Head and beyond.
 Sensor lighting will turn on to guide you.
-The site has been landscaped with community gardens, native bush nursery, regenerated park lands and much more.
+The site has been landscaped with community gardens, native bush nursery and regenerated park lands.